The Bristol Bombay.

 Bombay pilots instrument panel and control column.

 The Bombay had a primitive autopilot to ease the tedium of long flights.
 There was a station for a radio operator behind and below the pilot with standard RAF radio sets together with a radio direction finding (DF) loop mounted on top of the fuselage, behind the cockpit.
 Two large aerial masts were positioned along the top of the fuselage and a trailing aerial wire could be deployed from a drum next to the radio operator's seat.
-The normal position for a dedicated navigator (called an Observer in the RAF until 1942) was a fold-down seat below and to the right of the pilot, from where they could share the roles of front-gunner and bomb-aimer.
-For celestial navigation there was a hatch for the purpose in the roof of the rear fuselage, adjacent to the beam gun-hatches.
+To avoid the trailing aerial snagging on the bomb racks that could be fitted under the fuselage a raked-back tube supported by two thin struts was often fitted.
+The tube carried the aerial clear of the bomb racks.
+The normal position for the "second-pilot"/Observer/Navigator was a fold-down seat below and to the right of the pilot, from where they could also carry out the role of bomb-aimer (or also front-gunner if no dedicated gunner was carried).
+For celestial navigation there was a hatch with a sextant support rail for the purpose in the roof of the rear fuselage, adjacent to the beam gun-hatches.
 The Bombay had an Elsan "thunderbox" chemical toilet behind the door in the bulkhead at the rear of the passenger cabin.

 In the summer of 1939, the 6th Bombay off the production line (L5813) was used for a "photo opportunity" for the press to get pictures of troops using a Bombay.
 The resulting photos were then used throughout the early years of the war in newspaper and magazine articles.